 Necrotizing soft tissue infections are true surgical emergencies and wide debridement must be undertaken.
 Multiple studies have shown that the elapsed time between onset of symptoms and initial operative debridement is the most important factor affecting morbidity and mortality (11).
 Infected appearing layers of skin, subcutaneous fat, and fascia should be removed until viable appearing tissue is encountered.
 Due to fluid within the tissue layers, finger dissection of the involved areas can often be performed quite easily.
 Muscle layers are usually spared from infection due to their generous blood supply.
 If the margin of viability is difficult to determine, frozen section can be helpful.
-Wounds should be thoroughly irrigated, and wet-to-dry dressings or vacuum-assisted closures can be placed to cover the wound.
+Wounds should be thoroughly irrigated, and wet-todry dressings or vacuum-assisted closures can be placed to cover the wound.
 Fasciotomies or early amputation should be considered for NSTI of the extremities in the certain settings.
 NSTI of the perineum may require diverting colostomy to allow healing.
 All debrided areas should be re-examined routinely with repeat debridement performed as needed.
-Delaying repeat debridements increases mortality and risk of acute kidney injury, thus should be performed as early as feasible (12).
+Delaying repeat debridement increases mortality and risk of acute kidney injury (12).
 Wound closure or grafting should only be performed when there is no longer evidence of necrotic tissue and the patient has been adequately resuscitated.